lifeinfo/proteomeExpert/help/ProteomeExpert-Statistics.md

 For **VolcanoPlot**, we provide the following parameters to be set:

 1. Click on `Already Log2 transformed protein matrix` if your proteins data had already been transformed at Data Preprocessing.
-2. Adjust *p*-value threshold
+2. Adjust *p*-value threshold.
-3. Fold change threshold
+3. Fold change threshold.

 ## Tutorial